 Starting the Fire

 Start with dried kindling to get the fire started, but use green wood to maintain the fire.
 Dried wood burns too quickly and gives off less heat than green wood.
 For a cooking fire, keep adding green wood for roughly an hour to create a nice, even bed of coals.
+My post on different types of wood and their uses details what types of woods burn best.

 Before electricity, fireplaces or cooking hearths had long iron bars that would suspend out over the fire.
 Large pots would hang from these bars and be used to boil water, cook soups, meats, vegetables, anything really.
 If the fire became too hot, or the food was done cooking, the pot and iron bar would swing out, away from the fire.